America's Town Meeting of the Air: Topics

+Television

+On three separate occasions the show also aired as a television network series over both NBC and ABC.
+In all three cases the broadcasts were simulcasts of the radio show.
+The first televised series ran from December 18, 1941 through February 19, 1942 over NBC.
+The second series ran from October 1948 to June 1949, and the third series ran from January to July in 1952, both over ABC.

 Decline

 The 1930s were definitely the heyday of America's Town Meeting, although it remained on the air throughout the 1940s and sometimes still inspired the kinds of passionate discussions Denny had hoped for.
 But Town Meeting underwent a number of time changes during the 1940s.
 Some were the result of changes at NBC — the network that had been called the NBC Blue Network was sold in 1943, and it first became known as the "Blue Network," and then was renamed the American Broadcasting Company in late 1945.
 (Some advertisements and promotions for "Town Meeting," however, would still refer to the show as "a Blue Network program" or originating on "ABC's Blue Network" as late as 1949.)

-Some of the programs on the new network were shifted around, and not only did Town Meeting get a new timeslot—it was moved from 9:30pm to 8:30pm—but by 1944, it even got a sponsor—Reader's Digest.
+Some of the programs on the new network were shifted around, and not only did Town Meeting get a new timeslot—it was moved from 9:30pm to 8:30pm—but by 1944, it even got a sponsor—Reader's Digest, although Denny reportedly actively resisted commercial sponsorship of the program and the magazine's sponsorship deal lasted only one year.
 At times, the show was 60 minutes, sometimes 45 minutes and sometimes only a half-hour.
 And when television came along, interest in Denny's radio program gradually faded.
-By 1952, he had been replaced as moderator, and the show was finally canceled on July 1, 1956.
+On April 27, 1952 he was replaced as moderator by John Daly, and the show was finally canceled on July 1, 1956.

 Denny, who continued to believe in educational media, joined an organization that planned international seminars, and he hoped to create an international version of Town Meeting.
 He died of a cerebral hemorrhage on November 11, 1959, at the age of 60.